 Mira believes that griffins are unaware humans are more than beasts, but tension is growing.
 Humans are fighting back, and fatalities on both sides seem inevitable.
 Mira and her griffin must find a way for the two sides to communicate before they destroy each other.

-This story takes place 600 years before Keita's Wings and is about their ancestors and the origin of four clans (Muse, Cole, Nome, and Lectran).
+This story takes place 600 years before the Keita's Wings series.

 Release date: February 2019